jckarter/clay/doc/language-reference.md

     in foo.bas ();
     in foo.bas (Float32);

-The module attribute list can be an arbitrary multi-value expression, which can reference any imported symbols but not symbols defined within the module itself.
+The module attribute list can be an arbitrary [multiple value expression], which can reference any imported symbols but not symbols defined within the module itself.

     // Example
     // foo.clay